cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 ## Downloading test results from CI

-When the e2e tests run in CI, artifacts such as video recordings or traces from failed test runs may be created.
-To download these artifacts, use the provided script:
+When the e2e tests run in CI, traces from failed test runs may be created.
+To download these traces, use the provided script:

 ```shell
 ./scripts/download-e2e-ci-results.sh <BUILD_NUMBER>